-Feliciano Centurión, a Paraguay-born artist who died in 1996, at just 34, from the complications of Aids was a fundamental artist in the artistic renewal that took place in the 1990s in Buenos Aires, around the Ricardo Rojas Cultural Center.
+Feliciano Centurión, a Paraguay-born artist who died in 1996, at just 34 years old, from the complications of AIDS was a central figure in the artistic renewal that took place in the 1990s in Buenos Aires, around the Ricardo Rojas Cultural Center.
 Artists of this generation exploited subjectivity in a variety of ways, often incorporating elements of popular culture that were previously thought to be kitschy or inappropriate.

 Under the rightwing dictatorship of Alfredo Stroessner, Centurión’s family was forced out of the rural Paraguayan town of San Ignacio Guazú into the tiny village of Alberdi, on the border with Argentina.
 Their father crossed to Formosa in Argentina every day to work.
 Feliciano was raised mostly by his mother and grandmother, and was a gay man in an ultra-conservative society.
 The artist’s move to Buenos Aires in the 1980s put him more at the cultural centre of things — he became part of the city’s irreverent and progressive Arte Light movement.